 #1 – The Avengers

-Mommy Bear’s Opinion – I LOVED this movie!
+Mommy Bear’s Family Movie Review – I LOVED this movie!
 I would recommend watching the other films beforehand, Iron Man, The Incredible Hulk, Iron Man 2, Thor, and Captain America, you will understand more of the references and what is going on, but it is not a necessity.
 This film has action, adventure, drama, intensity, and humor.
 The special effects, characters, and scenery were top notch.
 The actors did an incredible job at portraying their individual characters; it was easy to connect with them.
 The were a lot of one-liners that were funny and one of my favorite scenes was with Loki and the Hulk.
 Parents should know there is a lot of violence in this movie but no gore/blood.
 There are some minor profanities but no f-bombs, sex, or nudity.
 I wouldn’t bring my younger children to see this movie but anybody 13 and older should see it!

 Summary – Nick Fury is director of S.H.I.E.L.D, an international peace keeping agency.
 The agency is a who’s who of Marvel Super Heroes, with Iron Man, The Incredible Hulk, Thor, Captain America, Hawkeye and Black Widow.
 When global security is threatened by Loki and his cohorts, Nick Fury and his team will need all their powers to save the world from disaster.